PedroCristo/portfolio_project_3/README.md

 4. Once you click the button the fork will be in your repository
 5. Open a new terminal
 6. Change the current working directory to the location that you want the cloned directory
-7. Type 'git clone' and paste the URL copied in step 3
+7. Type git clone and paste the URL copied in step 3
-8. Press 'Enter' and the project is cloned
+8. Press Enter and the project is cloned

 ## Credits